 To produce input data for the chosen EDA in an efficient manner (avoiding unnecessary LAP calls and creation of CAS objects), this module should try to reuse as much of the LAP annotations already attached to the nodes of the raw graph as possible.

-Module: Collapsed Graph Generator
+Module: Graph Optimizer

 This module trims an input raw graph (by selecting edges, creating equivalence classes, etc.) in order to produce a special version of the entailment graph – we call it collapsed graph – that is useful for the application scenario.

 The raw graph essentially represents all Transduction Layer’s knowledge about the entailment relations between its nodes.
-The purpose of the collapse procedure is to make final decisions on whether an entailment relation holds or not between the nodes, resolve transitivity violations and compress paraphrasing statements into equivalence class nodes.
+The purpose of the optimization procedure is to make final decisions on whether an entailment relation holds or not between the nodes, resolve transitivity violations and compress paraphrasing statements into equivalence class nodes.

 Each collapsed graph is represented through a specially designed Java object.
 For this, see section 3.3.3.